polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ### Ergonomics

-Voting and delegation will both become more ergonomic, as there are no longer hard constraints affecting what you can do and when you can do it.
+Voting and delegation will both become more ergonomic for users, as there are no longer hard constraints affecting what you can do and when you can do it.

 ### Compatibility

+Runtime developer will need to add the migration and ensure their hooks still work.

 App developers will need to update their user interfaces to accomodate the new functionality.
+They will need to handle the new error as well.

 ## Prior Art and References